 The harmonic synthesis of St. Thomas Aquinas between faith and reason serves as the foundation of our teaching, research, and public service.
-The University’s renowned Faculties of Theology, Philosophy, Canon Law, and Social Sciences foster the formation of new leaders committed to promoting human development and proclaiming the Gospel of Jesus Christ.
+The University’s renowned Faculties of Theology, Philosophy, Canon Law, and Social Sciences, as well as the ISSR Mater Ecclesiae, foster the formation of new leaders committed to promoting human development and proclaiming the Gospel of Jesus Christ.

 The Angelicum is comprised of 1,104 students from more than 93 countries, and four continents worldwide.